 Why do my prints look different than my monitor?

 1) You don’t have your monitor calibrated.
 Without using an external device to calibrate your monitor on a regular basis, you have no way of knowing if it’s giving you an accurate representation of your image.
 For more on Monitor profiling, see our blog post Color Management 101.

 2) Prints just look different.
 A monitor is illuminated, and prints are not.
 Your eye just reads the information differently.
 Furthermore, your images will render differently on each unique type of paper.
 If your monitor is profiled, we can provide custom profiles for soft-proofing your images so you can simulate how each paper will render your print.
 Email email@example.com for profiles and instructions.

 3) If your monitor is profiled and you have used our custom paper profiles, and you are still seeing a significant difference in your prints versus your monitor, please talk to our knowledgeable lab staff.
 We offer color correction as standard on our Kodak prints, so it’s possible that we changed the color or density on your image before printing it.
 You can always give us instructions not to do that.
 Just say, “No color or density corrections” when placing your order.
 We are always happy to talk to you about your images and color management.

-Pro Photo Supply, Inc. takes every precaution to safeguard your film, prints and other materials.
-Your submission of materials to us constitutes an agreement that any damage or loss by Pro Photo Supply or its agents will entitle you to replacement with a like amount of unexposed film and processing, even though damage or loss may result from our negligence.
-No other warranty is implied or expressed and recovery by the customer of any incidental or consequential damages is hereby excluded.
+We take every precaution to safeguard your film, prints and other materials.
+Any damage or loss by caused by us entitle you to replacement or same amount of unexposed film and processing, even though damage or loss may result from our negligence.
+Call us at 503-517-3637 or send an email to firstname.lastname@example.org if you have any questions.